 directory, just skip the first command.)

-Loading an NSC Anaconda module only gives you access to the conda
+Loading an NSC Anaconda or Miniforge module only gives you access to the conda

-command (i.e., it does not alter your environment to enable a “base” conda environment).
-After loading an Anaconda module, you can issue conda create
+) command.
+Loading the module does not alter your environment to enable any “base” conda environment.
+After loading one of these modules, you can issue conda create

 to create a customized Python environment with exactly the packages (and versions) you need.
 A basic example for creating a conda environment called myenv